rivafarabi/deckboard/README.md

 <a href='https://ko-fi.com/G2G21CLFT' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

+## Connecting the client app to the server
+If you have any issues connecting the client mobile app to the server, it is likely that you need to allow the app through the firewall on your computer.

+For Linux users, you will need to open port `8500` for connections, as this is the port that the server uses.

 ## Privacy Policy

 The application Deckboard (Android), hereby defined as the app, requests the following potentially sensitive data: